-As at 31 December 2022 and 2021 the inventories held by the Group comprise RUB 41,020 million and RUB 40,566 million, respectively.
+As at 31 December 2023, the inventories held by the Group comprise RUB 47,957 million.
 The Group's inventories consist of merchandise purchased and held for resale and are carried at the lower of cost and net realisable value.

-Existence and completeness of inventories were determined to be a key audit matter due to the magnitude of the inventories' balance, the high number of locations and sites where inventories are held at, variability of title transfer terms in purchase agreements, and estimates, such as shrinkage allowance, made by management in determining the carrying amount of inventories at reporting date.
+Existence and completeness of inventories were determined to be a key audit matter due to the significance of the inventories' balance, the high number of locations and sites where inventories are held at, variability of title transfer terms in purchase agreements, and estimates, such as shrinkage allowance, made by management in determining the carrying amount of inventories at reporting date.

-The Group's significant accounting policies are disclosed in Note 2, the key assumptions related to inventory measurement are disclosed in Note 3, the inventories are disclosed in Note 14 and write-offs of merchandise inventories relating to shrinkage and write-down to net realisable value are disclosed in Note 6.
+The Group's accounting policies are disclosed in Note 2, the key assumptions related to inventory measurement are disclosed in Note 3, the inventories are disclosed in Note 15 and write-offs of merchandise inventories relating to shrinkage and write-down to net realisable value are disclosed in Note 6.